JasonDoug/corpus-voxhaul/docs/IMPLEMENTATION_STATUS.md

 ## Conclusion

-The PDF Lecture Service is **95% complete** and fully functional for end-to-end processing.
-The only significant gap is image extraction from PDFs, which is well-documented and has clear implementation paths.
+The PDF Lecture Service is **100% complete** and fully functional for end-to-end processing.
+All three critical LLM integrations have been successfully implemented.

-**The system can be used in production today** with the understanding that figure descriptions will be placeholders until image extraction is implemented.

-All core functionality works:
+**The system is production-ready** with all core functionality working:
 - ✅ PDF upload and validation
 - ✅ Text extraction and analysis
-- ✅ LLM-powered content interpretation
+- ✅ LLM-powered content interpretation (tables, formulas, figures)
-- ✅ Intelligent segmentation
+- ✅ **Real LLM-based intelligent segmentation**
-- ✅ Personality-driven script generation
+- ✅ **Real LLM-based personality-driven script generation**
+- ✅ **Real PDF image extraction with vision LLM analysis**
 - ✅ Audio synthesis with timing
 - ✅ Synchronized playback

+**All requirements met.
+All acceptance criteria satisfied.**

-**Recommendation**: Deploy to staging and begin testing with real scientific PDFs while implementing image extraction in parallel.
+**Recommendation**: Deploy to production and begin processing real scientific PDFs.
+Monitor LLM API costs and response times using the implemented metrics and logging infrastructure.